 Contact a Pedestrian Accident Attorney in Duluth Today

-A pedestrian accident attorney in Duluth will evaluate the circumstances of your claim to give you a reasonable estimate of what your claim could be settled for.
-To find out more, get in touch with a lawyer from Barrios & Virguez.
-You can reach us by using the contact form featured here on this page.
+A pedestrian accident attorney in Duluth, GA, will evaluate the circumstances of your claim to give you a reasonable estimate of what your settlement or jury award could be for your claim.
+To find out more, get in touch with a Duluth pedestrian accident lawyer from Barrios & Virgüez.
+You can reach us using the contact form featured here on this page or call our office today.

 Call or text 678-888-2222 or complete a Free Case Evaluation form